JasonPunyon/Rol/README.md

 ##Store.Enumerate<>()

 If you've got integer ids and you're letting Rol handle the creation of those Ids, you can use `Store.Enumerate<>()` to walk through those objects in Id order.
+Again, it's trying to work like a database table with an auto-incrementing primary key.

 ```c#
 [Test]